neelkapadia/WolfPlanner/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

+Contact the team if you need any help.

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.